 Getting started with building your personal brand is easier said than done and that first step can be the most difficult part - finding out what your personal brand IS.
 We’re here to help.

 As a community of trusted sales professionals, we at Bravado also know what a personal brand looks and feels like.
 Our team also has a lot of experience in starting businesses.
-(See Bravado, Women In Network, and Soft Asian Boys.)
+(See: Bravado, Women In Network, and Soft Asian Boys.)

-So we asked ourselves: What if you could approach building your personal brand like building a business?
+We asked ourselves: What if you could approach building your personal brand like building a business?
 So often finding the idea can spark the inspiration for clear next steps in building it.
 (Just like starting a business!)

 That’s why we created this 4-step approach to finding your personal brand (so you can go build it):

 Remember—you are building your personal brand, so your brand tone of voice should align closely with your innate personality.
 Are you bold and boisterous?
 Gentle and soft?
 Minimal and reserved?